 They do, however, have three downsides:

 - They’re pricey…around $200 for a single pair.
 Since a lot of the fabric is made in Switzerland and sewn together by small companies, they’re not going to be cheap, though due to their higher durability, they can be a great long-term investment, especially for people constantly tearing holes in their pants.
+A couple companies have pushed the price below $100, however.

 - They’re weak against cat claws.
 While soft shells are highly abrasion-resistant, they’re not as cat-claw-resistant; you know that “massage” thing they do?
 They dig claws in, and pull threads out; and since soft shells have stretchy threads, they’ll actually get stretched out, and can be difficult to work back in.
 Grab a blanket to cover your lap if the cat wants to claw-massage you.